aaditya29/Systems-In-C/4-Email-Server/readme.md

 - **Spam Filtering:** Using filters to detect and block spam emails.

 By following these processes and protocols, a mail server ensures reliable and secure email communication.

+## About the Project

+In our project we are going to do just few following things because the complete mail server is very complex:

+1. Recieve e-mail.
+2. Send(redirect) email(SMTP Client)

+When we receieve an email:

+1. If the recepiient is in our domain `->` deliver the email to our local user.
+2. Otherwise `->` send the email further.